 Consistently update Travel Safety Plans to identify the aforementioned locations where collisions occur at higher rates on local arterial streets.
-The identified projects should be used to set priorities for funding for safety projects, such as the Highway Safety Improvement Program (HSIP) from Caltrans.
+The identified projects should be used to set priorities for funding for safety projects, such as the Highway Safety priorities for funding for safety projects, such as the Highway Safety Improvement Program (HSIP) from Caltrans.